sql

 Tip

-You can write results not only to local files, but also to cloud storage if it’s configured.
-For example:
+You can write results not only to local files, but also to cloud storage.
+For configuration, see Configure cloud providers.
+For usage examples, see Use cloud storage in SQL commands.

 --limit¶